 Greek Mythology is pretty great.
-It is entertaining, educational and the myths are full of some awfully bizarre stuff that your kids will absolutely love.
-I don’t know exactly why children love Greek myths, maybe it has something to do with kids trying to make sense of the world just as like the Greeks were, or maybe it is just good story telling.
-There is no denying that before scientific explanations gave us the answers to so much, the Greeks came up with some pretty awesome explanations for the unexplainable.
+It is entertaining, educational, and the myths are full of some bizarre stuff that your kids will love.
+I don’t know exactly why children love Greek myths; maybe it has something to do with kids trying to make sense of the world just as the Greeks were, or perhaps it is just good storytelling.
+There is no denying that before scientific explanations gave us the answers to so much, the Greeks came up with some pretty great reasons for the unexplainable.

-Why is there sometime dew in the morning?
+Why is there sometimes dew in the morning?
 Its Eos the Goddess of Dawn tears.

-Although there are plenty of beautiful stories in the myths, a lot of the characters in Greek myology are pretty terrible and they do outrageous things.
-With all the patricide, infanticide, matricide, torture, killing, revenge cannibalism and lots of other awful behaviour you might be wondering how to teach your kids about the myths in a kid friendly sort of way.
+Although there are plenty of beautiful stories in the myths, a lot of the characters in Greek myology are pretty terrible, and they do outrageous things.
+With all the patricide, infanticide, matricide, torture, killing, revenge cannibalism, and lots of other awful behavior, you might be wondering how to teach your kids about the myths in a kid-friendly sort of way.
 We can show you where to start since we have some great books and websites that they will love.

-There is a fantastic selection of really good Greek mythology books that are written for kids.
-If you are just starting out, the book to get is the D’Aulaires’ Book of Greek Myths.
-Everyone loves this book (including me and my 6 year old son).
-This book is awesome.
-It was written in 1962 by the husband and wife team of Ingri and Edgar Parin D’Aulaire and it is considered a classic.
+There is a fantastic selection of excellent Greek mythology books that are written for kids.
+If you are just starting, the book to get is the D’Aulaires’ Book of Greek Myths.
+Everyone loves this book (including my six-year-old son and me).
+This book is fantastic.
+It was written in 1962 by the husband and wife team of Ingri and Edgar Parin D’Aulaire, and it is considered a classic.
 With its quirky and beautiful illustrations and matter of fact telling of the myths, it is perfect for children.
-Some of the language is a bit advanced for younger kids and you might have to stop to clarify what is going on in a particular myth, but this is great choice to help kids learn about Greek mythology.
+Some of the language is a bit advanced for younger kids, and you might have to stop to clarify what is going on in a particular myth, but this is an excellent choice to help kids learn about Greek mythology.
 You can most likely get this book at your local library.
 If you are looking for a starter book, this is the one to get.

 Another author who does a great job making Greek Mythology appealing for modern kids is Joan Holub.
 She writes the very popular Goddess Girls series and well as the Heroes in Training series.
 These books are for a younger crowd who might not be quite ready for Percy Jackson.
 They are easy readers and for kids ages 6 to 10.
-Goddess Girls deals with the idea of what Greek goddesses would have been like at middle school so lots of drama ensues.
-While Heroes in Training is about what the Gods would have been like as 10 year olds.
+Goddess Girls deals with the idea of what Greek goddesses would have been like at middle school, so lots of drama ensues.
+While Heroes in Training is about what the Gods would have been like as ten-year-olds.

-Mythology The Gods, Heroes, and Monsters of Ancient Greece (Ologies) is part of the beautiful and very popular Ology series.
-This book is a little hard to explain, but basically it is a 19th century textbook that was written but the fictional author Lady Hestia.
-The textbook has been taken along to Greece by Lady Hestia’s friend, the fictional John Oro, who writes notes in the book chronicling his own journey through Greece looking for treasures.
-This book is jam packed with beautiful illustrations, cool treasures (including a feather pen!) and lots of information about the Greek myths.
+Mythology The Gods, Heroes, and Monsters of Ancient Greece (Ologies) is part of the beautiful and top-rated Ology series.
+This book is a little hard to explain, but basically, it is a 19th-century textbook that was written but the fictional author Lady Hestia.
+The textbook has been taken along to Greece by Lady Hestia’s friend, the fictional John Oro, who writes notes in the book chronicling his journey through Greece looking for treasures.
+This book is jam-packed with beautiful illustrations, cool treasures (including a feather pen!), and lots of information about the Greek myths.

 - Meet the Greek Gods on Rick Riordan’s website.
 If you have a Percy Jackson fan in the house check out the author’s website with lots of great information on the gods